- Parents Home

 Regular Bathroom Visits

-Some kids may object to using the school bathroom or may become so engrossed in a project that they delay peeing.
+Some kids may not like to use the school bathroom or may become so engrossed in a project that they delay peeing.
 Kids with UTIs should pee at least every 3 to 4 hours to help flush bacteria from the urinary tract.

 When Should I Call the Doctor?

-As soon as you suspect that your child has a UTI, call your doctor.
-The doctor may recommend another urine culture after treatment to be sure that the infection has cleared.
+As soon as you think that your child has a UTI, call your doctor.
+The doctor may recommend another urine test after treatment to be sure that the infection has cleared.

 If your child has from recurrent UTIs, consult a pediatric urologist, who can do a thorough evaluation and order tests for urinary system abnormalities.
 In the meantime, follow your doctor's instructions for treating a UTI.